kencheung4/kencheung-clp-react/README.md

 Please check /client, /dashboard page.

 ### /client
-* red & one blue button that is clickable.
+* red & blue button that is clickable.

 ### /dashboard
 * subscribe the clicks from client and show the real time result.